Afirestriker/Afirestriker/README.md

 <!-- ## ✍️ Blog -->

 ## ⚡️ Fun fact:
-Awarded as Best Sport Player of the year during my 10th grade, I like playing soccer, caption my school soccer team to first trophy in soccer tournament and having an 70%⬆️ winning ratio in Fifa Online.
+- Awarded as Best Sport Player of the year during my 10th grade.
+- I like playing soccer, caption my school soccer team to first trophy in competitive tournament.
+- 70%⬆️ winning ratio in online FiFa with over 1500 matched played.

 ## 🔗 Find me around the web...
 - You can connect and follow me on <a href="https://linkedin.com/in/ashish-agrawal-india">linkedin/in/ashish-agrawal-india</a>